Celsius (CELH)

 Competitors that offer energy drinks or alternatives to energy drinks include Monster Beverage (NASDAQ:MNST), Rockstar Energy from PepsiCo (NASDAQ:PEP), and Coca-Cola Energy and Full Throttle from Coca-Cola (NYSE:KO).

-As you can see below, Celsius’s sales grew at an incredible 49.5% compounded annual growth rate over the last three years.
-This is an encouraging starting point for our analysis because it shows Celsius’s demand was higher than many consumer staples companies.
+As you can see below, Celsius’s sales grew at an incredible 54.2% compounded annual growth rate over the last three years.
+This is a great starting point for our analysis because it shows Celsius’s demand was higher than many consumer staples companies.

 Celsius Quarterly Revenue

-Looking ahead, sell-side analysts expect revenue to grow 77.2% over the next 12 months, an acceleration versus the last three years.
-This projection is eye-popping and implies its newer products will catalyze better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 49.9% over the next 12 months, a deceleration versus the last three years.
+Still, this projection is admirable and indicates the market is forecasting success for its products.

 6. Gross Margin & Pricing Power

 Celsius has great unit economics for a consumer staples company, giving it ample room to invest in areas such as marketing and talent to grow its brand.
-As you can see below, it averaged an excellent 50% gross margin over the last two years.
-That means for every $100 in revenue, only $49.99 went towards paying for raw materials, production of goods, transportation, and distribution.
+As you can see below, it averaged an excellent 50.7% gross margin over the last two years.
+That means Celsius only paid its suppliers $49.33 for every $100 in revenue.
 Celsius Trailing 12-Month Gross Margin

 7. Operating Margin

-Celsius has been an efficient company over the last two years.
-It was one of the more profitable businesses in the consumer staples sector, boasting an average operating margin of 15.6%.
+Celsius has managed its cost base well over the last two years.
+It demonstrated solid profitability for a consumer staples business, producing an average operating margin of 11.5%.
 This result isn’t surprising as its high gross margin gives it a favorable starting point.

 Celsius Trailing 12-Month Operating Margin (GAAP)

-In Q1, Celsius generated an operating profit margin of 15.8%, down 7.6 percentage points year on year.
-Conversely, its gross margin actually rose, so we can assume its recent inefficiencies were driven by increased operating expenses like marketing, and administrative overhead.
+In Q3, Celsius generated an operating margin profit margin of negative 11%, down 9.8 percentage points year on year.
+Conversely, its revenue and gross margin actually rose, so we can assume it was less efficient because its operating expenses like marketing, and administrative overhead grew faster than its revenue.

 8. Earnings Per Share